Tensor rank and entanglement of pure quantum states: Tensor rank

 It is quite simple to find the rank of a matrix $A$ using Gauss elimination.
 Hence the complexity of finding the rank of $A$ is $O(\min(m,n)^2\max(m,n))$ in exact arithmetic.
 Better complexity results can be found in \cite{BCS97}.
 There are many equivalent ways to define the rank of a matrix.
-We bring together a few of the equivalent definitions and some related inequalities: \begin{lemma} Let $A\in\C^{m\times n}$.
-Then each of the integers below is $r(A)$: \begin{enumerate} \item The dimension of the row space, (subspace spanned by the rows of $A$). \item The dimension of the column space, (subspace spanned by the columns of $A$). \item The dimension of a maximal nonzero minor of $A$.
-(Minor of $A$: a determinant of a square submatrix of $A$.) \item The rank of $PAQ$ for two invertible matrices $P$ and $Q$ of dimension $m$ and $n$ respectively. \end{enumerate} Furthermore, \begin{enumerate} \item Assume that $B$ is a submatrix of $A$, (obtained by deleting some rows and columns of $A$).
+We bring together a few of the equivalent definitions and some related inequalities \cite{Fribook,HiL13}: \begin{lemma} Let $A\in\C^{m\times n}$.
+Then each of the integers below is $r(A)$: \begin{enumerate} \item The dimension of the row space (subspace spanned by the rows of $A$). \item The dimension of the column space, (subspace spanned by the columns of $A$). \item The dimension of a maximal nonzero minor of $A$.
+(Minor of $A$: a determinant of a square submatrix of $A$.) \item The rank of $PAQ$ for two invertible matrices $P$ and $Q$ of dimension $m$ and $n$ respectively. \end{enumerate} Furthermore, \begin{enumerate} \item Assume that $B$ is a submatrix of $A$ (obtained by deleting some rows and columns of $A$).
 Then $r(B)\le r(A)$. \item Assume that $P\in \C^{m\times m}, Q\in\C^{n\times n}$.
 Then $r(PAQ)\le r(A)$. \item Assume that $A_k\in \C^{m\times n}$ for $k\in\N$, and $\lim_{k\to\infty} A_k=A$.
-Then $\liminf_{k\to\infty} r(A_k)\ge r(A)$. \end{enumerate} \end{lemma} See for example \cite{Fribook}.
-The last statement of Lemma \ref{eqderrankmat} is the lower semicontinuity of the matrix rank.